 - 1 teaspoon cinnamon

 - 2 apples of your choice, peeled, cored, and sliced

-- 4 Tbsp oil of your choice (Grapeseed, sesame, almond, walnut) I used half and half of grapeseed and sesame
+- 4 tablespoons oil of your choice (Grapeseed, sesame, almond, walnut) I used half and half of grapeseed and sesame

 - Preheat oven to 425 degrees